 The causes of AUD are combinations of a person’s mental, physical, social and other conditions.
 Traumatic events, the person’s environment, employment conditions, poverty, lack of skills to cope with life, poor social interaction, and a host of other problems, can stimulate a person to use alcohol as an escape mechanism.

 Some people, who had fallen prey to AUD, try to stop using alcohol by themselves, without medical or psychological help.
 This is rarely successful, as willpower alone can not heal the disorder that originally drove them to alcohol.
 Withdrawing and detoxifying without medical assistance is also very dangerous.

 Because people differ, it requires a complex, personalised therapeutic program to successfully treat the disorder.

 People with AUD are very manipulative.
 They rarely agree to go for treatment, as they are terrified of the withdrawal symptoms.
 Also, they feel extremely uncertain about their ability to cope with life without alcohol as a crutch.
-Medically assisted detoxification and psychotherapy can eliminate these conditions, but AUD sufferers are actually psychologically unable to believe this.
+Medically assisted detoxification and psychotherapy can eliminate these conditions, but alcohol addiction sufferers are actually psychologically unable to believe this.

 Intervention techniques have been developed to convince resistant alcoholics to accept treatment.
 Therapists at rehabilitation centres are usually willing to assist people to set up an intervention.
 They can also provide free advice about other aspects of addiction, something that people who want to help AUD victims should make use of.